Chronic Leg Pain Treatment

 In most cases, you don’t need surgery, especially when leading-edge medical treatments are available.
 Your doctor at our facility recommends the best treatment for your specific need.
 Some of these procedures rely on natural ingredients:

 - Platelet rich plasma joint and soft tissue injections

 - Stem cell therapy

 - Intra-articular and interstitial laser regenerative treatment

 - Shockwave regenerative treatment

 Sometimes, your doctor may want to increase the circulation in your legs as a way to stop your pain and address the root cause of your discomfort.
-While some of the treatments above help with this aim, you can also help yourself by consulting with us to develop a safe exercise plan.
+While some of the treatments above help with this aim, you can also help yourself by consulting with our pain management center to develop a safe exercise plan.